HajoAhoMantila/chatr/DOCUMENTATION.md

 (as proposed by https://reactjs.org/docs/react-component.html#state).
 This enforces explicit state handling, resulting in more understandable code and less bugs.

+### No router and no state container is used for the React client app
+The app is not complex enough to justify the additional complexity introduced by a router and state container (e.g. Redux).

+### Testing approach for the Socket.io client and server
+The app doesn't contain a lot of logic that has to be tested, but it's quite important to get the integration between client and server right to not waste time.
+The approach is to test the server through the socket.io interface to define the interface, and then test the Socket.io client implementation integrated together with the real server.

 ## Resources

 ### Basic node & tooling